Akobo, South Sudan: Population

 According to the Sudanese census, which was boycotted by the South Sudanese government, Akobo County's population was 400,210 in 2008.
 The land is inhabited by the land natives the Anyuak and Lou Nuer.
+There are significant levels of malnutrition in Akobo, as elsewhere in Jonglei State.
+Receipt of malaria treatment supplies, emergency food and emergency health kits to meet the needs of 10,000 people were reported by UNICEF in 2026.